-GlobalDots has been helping organisations successfully migrate to the cloud for years, and in that time we have seen businesses fall foul of the same mistakes over and over.
+GlobalDots has been helping organisations successfully migrate to the cloud for more than 20 years, and in that time we have seen businesses fall foul of the same mistakes over and over.

-It's much easier, cheaper, and more efficient for your business to plan how you will use a cloud estate before you migrate there.
+It is much simpler and cost effective for your business to strategically plan how you will use a cloud estate before you migrate there.
 In other words, spend more time planning your cloud estate before you let everyone loose in it, thereby turning it into what I like to call a 'double W' estate, or a Wild West estate!